 Additionally, homes with less humidity feel cooler.
 The more moisture present in the air, the hotter it feels.

-Which is Best for Your Needs: An Air Purifier or Dehumidifier?
+Which is Best for You: An Air Purifier or Dehumidifier?

 An air purifier may be best for you if:

-- You want to reduce dust and have an overall healthier living environment
+- You want a good dust remover machine to reduce dust and have an overall healthier living environment.

 - You want to get rid of odors caused by mold, pets, smoke, etc.